HymanZHAN/xzhan.me/content/posts/implementing-mvp-pattern-with-vue/index.en.md

 },
 ```

 Nice!
 We have a functional dynamic component setup and `ExampleView` works as expected! :sparkles: However, we have introduced a big problem here.
-Have you spotted it? :detective:
+Have you spotted it? :mag:

 That's right!
 All these `ExampleView`'s implementation details (data, computed properties, event handlers, etc.) are actually living inside the `Drafting` component.
-Not only does it violate the single responsibility principle, but it also maintainability and extensibility down the road.
+Not only does it violate the single responsibility principle, but it will also hurt maintainability and extensibility down the road.
 As more "plugin" features are added to this interface, we can expect a 1000-line Vue component in the not-too-distant future. :scream: We definitely need a better structure to organize this, and that brings us to the meat of this blog post the Model-View-Presenter pattern.

 ### MVP (Model-View-Presenter) Pattern